 Project scores will be displayed when at least one project score value has been defined for any lookup value.

-Project Score in Hints
+Project Score in Hints and in the Project List

 The project score is displayed among the default fields in project hints: